Catching Up in the Canary Islands

 A Day at the “Office” in Gran Canaria

-I ordered room service for breakfast and got to work.
-Unfortunately, I had tons of photos and videos I wanted to upload for the Antarctica post and the hotel’s wifi simply wasn’t up to the challenge.
+Unfortunately, I have tons of photos and videos to upload for the Antarctica post and the hotel’s wifi simply isn’t up to the challenge.
 What should have taken 2-3 hours to finish took 8 hours!
-Once the writing part was done, I took a break and headed up to the pool for some lunch while the upload process continued.

 Sheraton Salobre Gran Canaria Spain